philpagel/PCE174-communication/README.md

 The binary data from the instrument includes a numeric `weekday` field in the data which has a few issues: `weekday` is manually set – i.e. the instrument does not try to ensure that the weekday entry matches the date.
-If you need the weekday, don't trust this data and compute it from the date.
+If you need the weekday, better compute it from the date.

 ### log